 Most marketing agencies, especially those that specialize in digital services, will be the first to tell you that print is dying.
 Newspapers and magazines are shuttering left and right, moving physical circulation to digital-only issues in an effort to survive.
 Most direct mail pieces we receive wind up going to the recycle bin immediately, without so much as a glance.
-Billboards, posters, and signage can often get tuned out as background noise.

 However, we’re here to tell you that print is far from extinct—what needs to go to the graveyard is the way we think about it.